-- (v) beneficiary account number where such an account is used to process the transaction: - vi) date of the transaction and amount transferred.
+beneficiary account number where such an account is used to process the transaction;

-Where crypto-asset service providers cannot obtain the information required in accordance with the paragraph above, they shall refuse to process the transaction.
+Where crypto asset service providers cannot obtain the information required in accordance with the paragraph above, they shall refuse to process the transaction.

 5. Crypto-assets service providers shall without delay immediately report to the competent authorities any reasonable suspicion that funds, regardless of the amount involved, are the proceeds of criminal activity or are related to terrorist financing or other criminal activity, and provide the competent authority directly, at its request, with all necessary information.